annotorious/annotorious-openseadragon/README.md

 </p>

 A plugin for [OpenSeadragon](https://openseadragon.github.io/) that integrates [Annotorious](https://github.com/recogito/annotorious) to enable creation and display of annotations on high-resolution zoomable images.
-Try the [online demo](https://recogito.github.io/annotorious-openseadragon/).
+See the [project website](https://recogito.github.io/site/annotorious/) for details and live demos.

 ## Installing